-Alaris invested a total of US\$17.0 million into Carey Electric, which consists of a US\$16.1 million investment in preferred equity as well as an investment of US\$0.9 million in exchange for minority ownership of the common equity in Carey Electric, of the initial preferred equity investment, US\$3 million could be redeemable at par through cash flow.
-During each of Q2 2021, Q1 2022 and Q1 n 0 л Λ v Œ. /\ //

-2023, Carey Electric redeemed US\$1.0 million of preferred equity at par in accordance with their operating agreement, reducing the total investment to US\$14.0 million.

-Business Overview Founded in 1976, D&M is the largest independent direct-to-consumer provider of vehicle sourcing and leasing services in the United States.
-Operations D&M is a fixture in the Texas market, with operations in Fort-Worth, Dallas, Grand Prairie, Austin, and Houston, as well as a prevalent online business.
+Founded in 1923, Carey Electric is a third-generation, family-owned electrical contracting services Business Overview company servicing the industrial, commercial, and residential markets.
+Carey Electric is one of the premier electrical contractors in the suburban Chicagoland area northwest of Chicago, Illinois.
+Carey's head office is located in McHenry, Illinois.
+Services include power distribution, lighting, bucket truck services, trenching, underground locating, Operations & Services fire alarm services, generator testing and other specialized offerings.
+Customers Carey Electric performs its services for general contractors directly on behalf of school districts, commercial and residential real estate owners.
+Contribution Summary Alaris invested a total of US\$17.0 million into Carey Electric, which consisted of a US\$16.1 million investment in preferred equity as well as an investment of US\$0.9 million in exchange for minority ownership of the common equity in Carey Electric, of the initial preferred equity investment, US\$3 million could be redeemable at par through cash flow.
+During each of Q2 2021, Q1 2022 and Q1 2023, Carey Electric redeemed US\$1.0 million of preferred equity at par in accordance with their operating agreement, reducing the total investment to US\$14.0 million.
+D&M Business Overview Founded in 1976, D&M is the largest independent direct-to-consumer provider of vehicle sourcing and leasing services in the United States.
+D&M is a fixture in the Texas market, with operations in Fort-Worth, Dallas, Grand Prairie, Austin, and Operations Houston, as well as a prevalent online business.
 Customers D&M offer vehicle leasing opportunities direct-to-consumers in the Texas markets listed above.
-Alaris contributed US\$70.0 million to D&M in June 2021, which consisted of a US\$62.5 million Contribution Summary investment in preferred equity as well as an investment of US\$7.5 million in exchange for minority ownership of the common equity in D&M. Alaris invested US\$4.5 million in December 2021 for additional preferred equity.
-Alaris has US\$74.5 million invested in D&M. DNT Business Overview DNT was founded in 2009 and specializes in turnkey civil construction services to residential, commercial and municipal end markets.
-Operations Services include excavation, the installation of wet and dry utilities such as electrical, gas, sewage, water, paving, and retaining walls.
+Contribution Summary Alaris contributed US\$70.0 million to D&M in June 2021, which consisted of a US\$62.5 million investment in preferred equity as well as an investment of US\$7.5 million in exchange for minority ownership of the common equity in D&M. Alaris invested US\$4.5 million in December 2021 for additional preferred equity.
+On February 2, 2024, Alaris invested an additional \$5.7 million in D&M, thereby acquiring US\$5.5 million of preferred equity and US\$0.2 million of common equity.
+Alaris has US\$80.2 million invested in D&M. DNT Business Overview DNT was founded in 2009 and specializes in turnkey civil construction services to residential, commercial and municipal end markets.
+Services include excavation, the installation of wet and dry utilities such as electrical, gas, sewage, Operations water, paving, and retaining walls.
 DNT has strong functional capabilities and believes it is the only company in its core markets capable of providing these turnkey infrastructure solutions to its customers.
 With its head office in Austin, Texas, DNT is one of the largest service providers of its kind in the Austin market while also holding a significant market share in San Antonio.
-Customers DNT's customers include large publicly traded commercial and residential real estate developers, regional commercial and residential real estate developers and municipal governments.
-Contribution Summary Alaris contributed US\$70 million to DNT on June 1, 2015, in exchange for preferred equity.
-DNT has redeemed a total of US\$7.2 million of Alaris preferred equity, leaving US\$62.8 million invested in DNT.
-Edgewater Business Overview Founded in 2003, Edgewater is a professional and technical services firm employing over 400 highly skilled professionals.
-Services include helping and supporting business involved in high-hazard or complex operations Operations & Services through the provision of staff augmentation support in specialty areas such as nuclear operations, nuclear safety basis, multidisciplinary engineering, regulatory compliance, waste management, environmental remediation, maintenance, work control, waste transportation, and decommissioning and closure activities, as well as chemical inventory and removal, construction, and infrastructure upgrades.
-Customers Edgewater's customers include engineering firms and large engineering consortiums supporting the U.S. Department of Energy.
-Contribution Summary Alaris made the US\$34.0 million Edgewater Investment in exchange for: (i) US\$30.55 million of preferred equity and (ii) US\$3.45 million of common equity (representing a minority ownership interest).
-Edgewater may pay a portion of the Distribution (subject to a maximum of 2% of the contributed capital in any year) as a PIK, as long as any amounts subject to the PIK are paid every three years.
+DNT's customers include large publicly traded commercial and residential real estate developers, Customers regional commercial and residential real estate developers and municipal governments.
+Alaris contributed US\$70 million to DNT on June 1, 2015, in exchange for preferred equity.
+DNT has Contribution Summary redeemed a total of US\$7.2 million of Alaris preferred equity, leaving US\$62.8 million invested in DNT.

+Founded in 2003, Edgewater is a professional and technical services firm employing over 400 highly skilled professionals.